Me, co-presenting our game at the 2019 Brunel Digital Degree show

 These are some of the lessons I have gained from working within production for half a decade:

 - No Dogmas – Management Methodologies (e.g. Agile) are most helpful as guidelines and must adapt to suit the right team, project or studio.
-Where time permits, it is useful to use critical thinking to challenge and question pipelines and approaches to ensure the best practices are being followed, even if non-obvious.
+Where time permits, it is always useful to use critical thinking to challenge and question pipelines and approaches to ensure the best practices are being followed – even if these are non-obvious.

 - Good Data Management is the lifeblood of a Strong Schedule – Providing estimates and tracking data can be essential to scheduling a project.
 But all data tracked on JIRA, spreadsheets or elsewhere should aim to do so for a clear defined goal, in a unified, complete and user-friendly way.

 - Communication, Communication, Communication – How-To Guides, Checklists, Documentation, Wiki pages, Bug Reports, Action Plans, etc. All of these require highly comprehensible documentation, that often needs to be rapidly assembled.
-This is is a key way to ensure shared knowledge across a project, but also purposeful standups, Teams channels, reviews, and other recurring meetings are also essential to keep a good flow of information across individuals and teams.
+This is is a key way to ensure standardisation of shared knowledge across a project.
+Just as important are purposeful meetings/standups, Teams channels, reviews, and other recurring meetings are also essential to keep a good flow of information across individuals and teams, with clearly followable topics, agendas and structures.

 - Leadership Means Being a Good Follower – Patience is essential in leadership, and needlessly punching down only weakens and divides teams.
 Leadership grows by listening actively and attentively to their teams and stakeholders, whilst being proactive about identifying and solving issues, and then building out plans that reflect the reality of development.

-In my spare time I also work as an independent designer.
+Since graduating at university, in my spare time I still work as an independent game designer.
 I make unusual, thematic and narratively resonant games across a variety of engines and genres that offer ways of standing out to the player as a memorable experience.
-Creatively shaping the systems, stories, worlds, peoples and spaces of a video game is as good as it gets!
+Creatively shaping the systems, stories, worlds, peoples and spaces of a video game is as good as it gets, and this keeps me passionate and challenged beyond my professional role.

-For me Production skills are the best way to shape, action and empower Design.
-Likewise my Design skills and experience help me become a better Producer, simply it helps me understand how games are made and how concepts like elegance, friction, or the MVP can empower design.
-These two disciplines, in my opinion, naturally go hand in hand.
+It’s my belief that Production skills are the best way to shape, action and empower Design.
+Likewise, my Design skills and experience help me become a better Producer.
+Studying Design helps me understand how games are made and how concepts like elegance, friction, or the MVP can empower a game’s experience.
+But Production keeps all Design work in relation to a feasible structure and schedule.
+These two disciplines, in my opinion, naturally synergise one another, and go hand in hand.

 Playtesting, iterative design and teamwork are core to my work as a Designer